github/backup-utils/README.md

    VM at time of recovery.
  - Warm: continuously restore each snapshot into a warm standby VM (possibly in another datacenter).
- - Talk about RPO and RTO and tradeoffs between recovery options.
+ - Talk about RPO and RTO and trade-offs between recovery options.

 ### Backup file structure